 Debra teaches at Manchester University where she serves as Chair of the Music Department, as well as Director of Choral Organizations and Vocal Studies.
 Her course load includes applied voice, conducting, vocal pedagogy, opera workshop, music for stage & film, and history of the Requiem Mass.
 Ensembles under her direction include A Cappella Choir, Chamber Singers, Manchester Symphony Orchestra, and Manchester Symphony Chorus.
 Her ensembles have performed at various locations throughout the U.S. including Carnegie Hall in New York, Sacred Heart Basilica at Notre Dame University, and Walt Disney World in Orlando, Florida.
 Her A Cappella Choir has traveled to Italy, Austria, and London.
 Whether domestic or international, her tours carry a theme of world peace.

 As a composer, Debra writes both instrumental and vocal music, and has received several commissions including Lily and Plowshares Foundation requests.
 She serves as guest conductor and clinician for various composer forums, choral festivals, and voice and conducting master classes throughout the U.S. Debra is married to cellist, Robert Lynn.
 They have four children, Bethany, Abby, and twins: Emily and Arin.
-Debra and Robert reside in North Manchester with four cats: Spartacus, Ella, Enheduanna (Heddy), and Hildegard (Hildy), and varying combinations of their offspring, depending on the time of year.
+Debra and Robert reside in North Manchester with five cats: Spartacus, Ella Fitzgerald, Enheduanna (Heddy), Hildegard von Bingen (Hildy), and Chiara Margarita Cozzolani (Marge), plus varying combinations of their offspring, depending on the time of year.